stcarrez/ada-util/README.md

 Ahven or AUnit to help in writing unit tests.
 Ahven is the default testing framework as it provides better reports.

-## Version 2.2.0 - May 2020
+## Version 2.3.0  -

-- New Wait_Empty operation on fifo.
+  - New stream operations to read/write UTF-8 sequences in Wide_Wide character
-- Add Get_Count and Wait operation on executors
+  - Fix AES encryption in CFB, OFB and CTR modes.

 [List all versions](https://github.com/stcarrez/ada-util/blob/master/NEWS.md)